 The North Yungas road commonly called ‘the death road’ is a scary stretch of road from La Paz to Yungas.
 This adventurous bike trail lists in the world’s most dangerous routes.
 Biking on this track will make every pore on your body sweat.

 This track starts by first climbing up the La Cumbre Pass at 4650m and then descends steeply towards Coroico at 1200m.
-This downhill steep descent is the longest in the world and makes this trail extremely exciting to complete, as the road is only 3m wide and have a rock at one side and a steep valley of 600m on the other.
+This downhill steep descent is the longest in the world and makes this trail extremely exciting to complete, as the road is only 3m wide and has a rock at one side and a steep valley of 600m on the other.
 But, before going on any such kind of dangerous trails you should get yourself secure.
 We recommend you to install any phone tracker app, so in the case of an emergency, your friends and family can trace you.

 Valle de la Luna

-One should definitely visit this unique valley once they are on the South American continent.
+One should visit this unique valley once they are on the South American continent.
 Valle de la Luna (aka.
 Valley of the Moon) is an amazing example of the timeless erosion of sandstone and clay mountain that ended up in creating this gorgeous landscape.
 This whole valley looks like a maze of canyons and stalagmites.
 As per rumors, the locals say that Neil Armstrong has named this valley.

 Laguna Colorada or the Red lake situated at 4000m above sea level is the home to the rare James’s flamingos.
 Bolivia attracts visitors from all over the world due to its salt wonders and the red lake is no different.
 The first thing that you will notice about this salt lake is its cool and unique red color.
 The red color of the lake is caused by the presence of red algae and other microorganisms.